-According to a new study coming out of Canada, Vitamin d supplements have shown the ability to counter the negative effects associated with Crohn’s disease.
+According to a study, vitamin D supplements have shown the ability to counter the negative effects associated with Crohn's disease.

-A team of researchers from McGill University Health Centre in Montreal suggest that if you suffer from Crohn’s Disease, having a deficiency in vitamin d can actually make it worse .
-To help with Crohn’s, it is suggested you get more sun or take a supplement to help fight off the deficiency.
+A team of researchers from McGill University Health Centre in Montreal suggests that if you suffer from Crohn's Disease, having a deficiency in vitamin D can actually make it worse .
+To help with Crohn's, it is suggested you get more sun or take a supplement to help fight off the deficiency.

 Marc J. Servant, professor and collaborator on this project:

-Identifying Crohn’s can sometimes be hard, because it is so similar to both Irritable Bowel Syndrome and Ulcerative Colitis.
-There is also no specific age group for Crohn’s disease.
+Identifying Crohn's can sometimes be hard because it is similar to both irritable bowel syndrome and ulcerative colitis.
+There is also no specific age group for Crohn's disease.
 It is most commonly seen in people between the ages of 20-30, but can still affect young and old.

 The Benefits of Vitamin D

-This new research is very important because there are many foods containing vitamin d, but the best source of vitamin d is from the sun.
-Just 15 minutes of sun a day can provide you with as much vitamin d as your body needs.
+This new research is important because there are many foods that contain vitamin D, but the best source of vitamin D is from the sun.
+Just 15 minutes of sun a day can provide you with as much vitamin D as your body needs.